 Amazon SES is a powerful and cheap email delivery service which can be used to send a massive number of emails from the Amazon cloud.
 Amazon provides a second service, Amazon SNS, to receive notifications about failed deliveries.
-The extension magically simplifies the configuration of those services.

-Generating the Amazon Key and Secret
+Generating the Amazon API keys

 Verify your sending address